California Wants to Force Non-Profits to Turn Over Their Donor Lists.

 In NAACP v.
 Alabama, 357 U.S. 449, 460 (1958), the Supreme Court unanimously ruled that “freedom to engage in association for the advancement of beliefs and ideas is an inseparable aspect of the ‘liberty’ assured by the Due Process Clause.”

-The Ability to Make Anonymous Donations Encourages Broad-Based Civic Participation.
+Freedom to Give Anonymously Encourages Broad-Based Civic Participation.

 Many donors simply will not give unless they can keep their donations confidential.